matthieudelaro/nvidia-docker-wiki/Using-nvidia-docker.md

 [(http|ssh)://][<ssh-user>@][<host>][:<ssh-port>]:[<http-port>]
 ```

 The `http` protocol requires the `nvidia-docker-plugin` to be listening on a reachable interface (by default `nvidia-docker-plugin` only listens on `localhost`).
-Opting for `ssh` however, only requires valid SSH credentials (either a password or a public key).
+Opting for `ssh` however, only requires valid SSH credentials (either a password or a private key in your ssh-agent).

 ```sh
 # Run CUDA on the remote host 10.0.0.1 using HTTP